Collaboration & Reconciliation

 “Just the fact that Windmill has extended its hand to our Nation and to our tradesmen, that is something that is unique.
 We are setting the stage for something really historic here, and I am proud to be a part of it because this is about moving forward beyond the reserve.”

 – Andrew Decontie, President, Decontie Construction

-In addition to the more permanent benefits of partnership and ownership Zibi offers the Algonquin Nation, the construction of the project (which will last up to 15 years!) offers more immediate and personal opportunities.
-For example:
+In addition to the more permanent benefits of partnership and ownership Zibi opens up for the Algonquin Nation, the construction of the project (which will last up to 15 years) offers more immediate and personal opportunities.

 Land clean up, demolition and construction work at Zibi commenced in Spring 2017 with Algonquin workers leading the way in the site’s soil remediation.
 The construction start is an important project milestone and proof that the partnership – unprecedented in this part of Canada – between private developers and First Nations companies, communities and people is delivering benefits.
 It marks the culmination of a two-year initiative by Decontie Construction – an Algonquin-owned construction company from Kitigan Zibi Anishinabeg – and developers Windmill Development and Dream Unlimited to overcome systemic labour barriers, build capacity, and hire First Nation workers.

 Eighteen months ago, Decontie Construction and the development team began the process to build capacity by helping Indigenous workers obtain the necessary training, permits and licensing to work at Zibi.
 A call-out for Indigenous workers interested in being added to a list of available workers yielded over 250 names.